Simple Circuit

 2. Model Preparation

-• Rotate: Change the orientation of the model to optimize print quality or reduce supports.
+Rotate: Change the orientation of the model to optimise print quality or reduce supports.

 3. Slicing the Model